How to Plant a Cactus Cutting (An Easy Step-by-Step Guide)

 Moisten it slightly by misting it with water, but don’t soak the soil.
 You can use a spray bottle or just a cup of water to moisten the soil.

-Place your cactus cutting on the soil and gently press it down into the potting mix.
+Place your cutting on the soil and gently press it down into the potting mix.

 To secure the cutting, carefully set it inside the pot to stand upright.

-Cover the bottom third or half of the plant with the potting mix to prevent the cactus from falling over.
+Cover the bottom 1/3 of the plant with the potting mix to prevent the cactus from falling over.

-Place your cactus cutting in a warm, dry place where it will receive indirect sunlight and partial shade.
+Place it in a warm, dry place where it will receive indirect sunlight and partial shade.

-Ensure the area has good air circulation and avoid direct sunlight until your cactus root system is established.
+Ensure the area has good air circulation and avoid direct sunlight until your plant root system is established.

 After planting your cactus cutting, you will need to water it regularly.